pangara/TQE-HighTechQ/README.md

-# Teaching quantum computing tohigh-school-aged youth: A hands-onapproach
+# Teaching quantum computing to high-school-aged youth: A hands-on approach

 This repository contains some sample documents that have been used in delivering quantum computing workshops for high-school students.
 There are three different kinds of workshops offered: motivational, introductory, and advanced.
 Each of these workshops contains three different kinds of material as follows: